baddison83/campaign_monitor/README.md

 Accordingly I led a cross-functional effort involving content, CRM, eng and Biz Dev teams to build a campaign monitoring tool that surfaces all data and insights for campaigns directly into a Google sheet https://docs.google.com/spreadsheets/d/1VQ19XAFTSizaU4lb5eBKTsAt0Isj_io4HxPcOkAdzbg/edit?gid=1875806440#gid=1875806440

-The code in this repo is a skeleton for writing data from snowflake directly to a google sheet.

 The google sheet itself shows all specs and guarantees for a campaign and how different parts of the campaign are performing.
 ![My Image](campaign_monitor_ss1.png)

 A user can click into various filters on the left side of the Campaign Monitor tab and the data will update.
 Some highlights:
 - Users can filter for any IO in the top left